jiannazzone/RetroDECK/wiki-rtd/docs/wiki_controllers/controllers-motion.md

 **NOTE:**<br>
 If the udev rules you created in Step 2 are wrong and Dolphin can not get bluetooth access it will display a error message and crash.
-If that happens go back and make sure that the files in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.
+If that happens go back and make sure that the file in `/etc/udev/rules.d/52-dolphin.rules` and the content is correct.

 ---